AbdallahHussien4/Flight-Price-Prediction/README.md

 - Linux
 - Hadoop
 - Anaconda/Miniconda
-- Python
-- Numpy
-- Jupyter Notebook
+- Python, Numpy and Jupyter Notebook (must be inside conda env)
+- Pandas, Sklearn, Matplotlib and Seaborn

 ## How to run
 - To explore the dataset open the notebook